jrandallsexton/sports-data-core/README.md

 ## sports-data-core

 Mono repo for Sports Data project.
-All project except for sports-data-core are independent services.
+All projects except for sports-data-core are independent services.
 Build pipelines exist for all services within the repo.

 ## **Overview**